gfhdhytghd/hyprland-setup/README.md

 PLEASE READ IT.

-I recommand you to install hycov, I like this plugin very much, but for compatibility reasons I won't put it in the script for now. repo at:
+I recommand you to install hycov, I like this plugin very much, but for compatibility reasons I won't put it in the script for now.
+NOTE that you have to re-install this plugin every time after upgrade or reinstall hyprland, otherwise it may cause hyprland crush.

+repo at:
 ```
 https://github.com/DreamMaoMao/hycov